moj-analytical-services/user-guidance/source/documentation/apps/rshiny-app.md

 In most cases, you will not need to change the `Dockerfile` when deploying your app.

 If your app uses packages that have additional system dependencies, you will need to add these in the `Dockerfile`.
-If you are unsure how to do this, contact the Analytical Platform team.

 A `Dockerfile` reference can be found in the [Docker documentation](https://docs.docker.com/engine/reference/builder/).